bodybybuddha/cps-WhatsNew/readme.md

 ## General Info ##

-Basic python v2 script that will read the opds feed of a calibre-web site (or any other opds feed for that matter - never tested it, but it should work), scan for new books uploaded in a given time frame, then send an email out to a set of interested folks.
+Basic python v2 script that will read the OPDS feed of a calibre-web site (or any other opds feed for that matter - never tested it, but it should work), scan for new books uploaded in a given time frame, then send an email out to a set of interested folks.

 ### Configuration files ###
 There are two configuration files in the project - one for logging and the other for the project itself.
 Coming from a big corporate environment, logging is something I don't see a lot of and I wanted to make it a point of including it right from the beginning as opposed to something that is baked in afterwards.